andreasonny83/bagman/README.md

-Finds out which modules are on the page and (lazy) loads, (lazy) evaluates, (lazy) instanciates and (lazy) initializes the Javascript modules via an AMD-loader such as requirejs.
+Finds out which modules are on the page and (lazy) loads, (lazy) evaluates, (lazy) instanciates and (lazy) initializes the Javascript modules via an [AMD](https://github.com/amdjs/amdjs-api/blob/master/AMD.md)-loader such as [RequireJS](http://requirejs.org).
 Supports easy cross-module communication.
 4kb minified.

 Handy for classic multi-page projects using requirejs with a CMS.
 Battle-tested with a 100+ million visitors / month